tjcim/ptscripts/README.md

 # TODO

-* Fix up the enum4linux file.
+* ~Fix up the enum4linux file.~
 * ~Move the pentest base folder to the config file and update the print_commands file~
 * Fix up web_commands script
-* Create script to run after ports.csv has been created for things like ike_scan
+* Create script to run after ports.csv has been created for things like hydra
 * Add ability to use proxy in print_commands
   * Change nmap command to the appropriate settings
-* Add ability to do something like starr/internal for when I am doing both an internal and external pentest
+* ~Add ability to do something like starr/internal for when I am doing both an internal and external pentest~
-  * This causes a problem right now for things like db_import where I use the foldername directly
+  * ~This causes a problem right now for things like db_import where I use the foldername directly~
 * Rewrite the website_screenshots script to take a picture when redirected and the end_url is in the url_list.
 Then skip it when it comes up.
 This way we don't connect to the non-https version get redirected to the https version and then drop it.
+* get_internal_ip - This only works for http sites.
+I should filter out ssl sites to start with, then figure out if the same works over ssl.